Tom-Draper/Fantasy-Top-Players/README.md

 # Fantasy-Top-Players
 A python script to retrieve and calculate the frequency of premier league players found in the teams at the top of the global fantasy league.

+As the official Fantasy website uses a large amount of JavaScript, web scraping required using the Selenium web driver.
+This means the program takes a while to run as many webpages are fetched, especially when retriving the top 15+ teams.
+It seems each additional user accounts team adds an extra ~3 seconds to runtime.
+I aim to improve the efficiency of this implementation in future.

+Currently the maximum number of accounts to include is 41.
+I also aim to address this in future.

 -------------------------------------------------------

 ## Getting Started